 There's plenty to do around Leonia, NJ Neighborhood Guide & Real Estate | Explore Bergen County’s Hidden Gem, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Happy Market, Vintage Queens, and Gift of Dance Studios.
+Explore popular things to do in the area, including Food Finest gourmet deli, Basci Halal Meat & Food Market, and Bottle Bronx .

 | Name | Category | Distance | Reviews |